 for tenor trombone, bass trombone and piano (approx. 8:30 minutes)

 Written for Jeremy Wilson and Evan Clifton

 Premiere at the Vanderbilt Trombone Symposium on March 1st, 2019

-Piece will be available for purchase in August 2019
+Piece will be available for purchase in Fall 2019

 “In the Secret Places” was written for Jeremy Wilson and Evan Clifton.
 Evan asked me to relate the piece to our experiences with lip injury since I suffered a tear to my orbicularis oris muscle and he suffered from focal dystonia.
 When discussing our experiences with recovery, Evan mentioned he could only play a single note over and over while he was recovering.
 I had a similar issue where I could only buzz a single low pitch on my mouthpiece while re-learning to play after surgery.
 I was eventually able to do “sirens” on the mouthpiece where I would do a slow glissando into lower pitches.
 I allude to this aspect of my recovery throughout the piece at various times with a glissando in the trombone.
 Evan also mentioned the hymn, “It is Well with My Soul”, which he was able to play in a practice session during recovery.
 That part of his story struck a chord with me because I also turned to a hymn after my injury.
 The hymn that became an important part of my life during that time was “Be Still My Soul”.
 Small excerpts from both of these hymns are the backbone of this piece.